opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::setupOPLandIPLParvoChannel
 ++++++++++++++++++++++++++++++++++

-.. ocv:function:: void cv::Retina::setupOPLandIPLParvoChannel(const bool colorMode = true, const bool normaliseOutput = true, const float photoreceptorsLocalAdaptationSensitivity = 0.7, const float photoreceptorsTemporalConstant = 0.5, const float photoreceptorsSpatialConstant = 0.53, const float horizontalCellsGain = 0, const float HcellsTemporalConstant = 1, const float HcellsSpatialConstant = 7, const float ganglionCellsSensitivity = 0.7 )
+.. ocv:function:: void Retina::setupOPLandIPLParvoChannel(const bool colorMode = true, const bool normaliseOutput = true, const float photoreceptorsLocalAdaptationSensitivity = 0.7, const float photoreceptorsTemporalConstant = 0.5, const float photoreceptorsSpatialConstant = 0.53, const float horizontalCellsGain = 0, const float HcellsTemporalConstant = 1, const float HcellsSpatialConstant = 7, const float ganglionCellsSensitivity = 0.7 )

     Setup the OPL and IPL parvo channels (see biologocal model) OPL is referred as Outer Plexiform Layer of the retina, it allows the spatio-temporal filtering which withens the spectrum and reduces spatio-temporal noise while attenuating global luminance (low frequency energy) IPL parvo is the OPL next processing stage, it refers to a part of the Inner Plexiform layer of the retina, it allows high contours sensitivity in foveal vision.
 See reference papers for more informations.